 23400.
 Is Development Sustainable? (=ENST 24400, HIPS 23400, NCDV 27300, PBPL 24400) PQ: Third- or fourth-year standing.
-For course description, see Environmental Studies.
-T. Steck, Staff.
+This is a discussion course for students without a background in environmental issues.
+Its aim is to grapple with the "big problem" of sustainable development.
+We analyze problematical issues underlying population growth; resource use; environmental transformation; and the plight of developing nations through a consideration of economic, political, scientific, and cultural institutions and processes.
+T. Steck, M. Arsel.
 Spring.

 23500.
 The Organization of Knowledge. (=HIPS 23000) PQ: Third- or fourth-year standing.
 This course explores several structures of knowledge that students may have encountered in their core and specialized education, with the goal of enabling students to identify and explore the implications of these different structures.
 We ask whether all knowledge is relative, and if so, to what?
-When things are structured differently, does that mean that knowledge is lost, or are there several diverse ways of structuring knowledge each of which may be viable?
+When things are structured differently, does that mean that knowledge is lost or are there several diverse ways of structuring knowledge, each of which may be viable?
 We read a wide range of classical and modern thinkers in various disciplines.
-H. Sinaiko, W. Booth.
-Not offered 2002-03.
+H. Sinaiko, W. Sterner.
+Spring.

 23600.
-Social Context, Biology, and Health. (=PSYC 25300) PQ: Third-or fourth-year standing.
+Social Context, Biology, and Health.
+PQ: Third- or fourth-year standing.
 We take for granted our relationships with other people as fundamental.
 Yet when these connections are absent or disrupted, our minds and biology are likewise disrupted.
 Epidemiological studies have now clearly established a relationship between social isolation and both mental and physical health.
 This course adopts an integrative interdisciplinary approach that spans the biological to sociological levels of analysis to explore the interactions involved and possible mechanisms by which the social world gets under the skin to affect the mind, brain, biology, and health.
 J. Cacioppo, M. McClintock, L. Waite.
-Not offered 2002-03.
+Not offered 2003-04.